ifilot/pydft/docs/index.rst

 .. image:: _static/img/pydft_logo_full_512px.png

-:program:`PyDFT` currently supports LDA and PBE exchange-correlation functionals.
-The purpose of :program:`PyDFT` is mainly to serve as an educational tool to explain the inner workings of a DFT calculation.
-This program is not intended for professional calculations.
-It is not particularly fast nor offers a lot of features that more mature open-source of commercial packages offer.
-It does offer a unique insight into a working code and a considerable effort was made in documenting everything.
+The primary purpose of :program:`PyDFT` is to serve as an educational tool that illustrates the inner workings of a density-functional theory calculation.
+Currently, :program:`PyDFT` supports LDA and PBE exchange-correlation functionals.
+While it is not intended to replace mature open-source or commercial electronic-structure packages, care has been taken to achieve reasonable performance within the constraints of a Python implementation.
+In addition, a strong emphasis has been placed on code clarity and comprehensive documentation, providing detailed insight into a fully working DFT code.

 .. tip::